mrkkrp/markkarpov.com/tutorial/exceptions.md

-Oftentimes it is necessary to ensure a certain level of atomicity so that asynchronous exceptions do not strike in the middle of a composite operation leading to partially updated, inconsistent state of program.
+Oftentimes it is necessary to ensure a certain level of atomicity so that asynchronous exceptions do not strike in the middle of a composite operation leading to a partially updated, inconsistent state of program.

 To illustrate this, consider a toy example—the `updateVar` function, which applies a function to the contents of a mutable variable: